- Getting Started

 From the Dashboard Toolbox, open the Data Visualization node and drag-drop the Map scenario onto the design area.
 Observe that the scenario uses a built-in map for 'United States'.

 Change the default map with the 'World' map since the data attribute contains the regions all over the globe.
-To do this, use the Switch Map option on the Action Bar or the Map property in the Inspector tab.
+To do this, use the Select Map option on the Action Bar or the Map property in the Inspector tab.

 With the scenario selected, from the Data Binding tab, select the dataset.
 Once the dataset is successfully loaded in the designer, the data binding panel automatically expands and displays the data attributes available in the dataset.